diaboloshogunate/tinyurl/README.md

 If you want to guarantee a unique value every time, you would need to build all the values and select one that is not used.

-I am not doing this simply because of how many values there are but I may add it in as an option for fun later.
+I am not doing this simply because of how many possible values there are.

 The values can easily be generated with fixutres and stored in a csv or in the database.
-If using the database, I would guess it would be more efficient to have two tables of available values and taken values instead of one so you can select a random available value more quickly.
+If using the database, it would be more efficient to have two tables.
+One of available values and another taken values, allowing you can select a random available value more quickly.

 ## Additional notes
 - If I add the other methods as options I will allow them to be chosen via config values
-- I would consider having it automatically switch from the math method to the Guaranteed method once there are enough values for collisions to take place
+- I may consider having it automatically switch from the math method to the guaranteed method once there are enough values for collisions to take place every 10 or so attempts on average